 Nearly all gasoline sold in the United States contains ethanol.

 E10 and E15

-Most of the gasoline now sold in the United States contains some ethanol.
+The most common use of ethanol as a fuel is in mixtures of motor gasoline.
+Most of the gasoline sold in the United States contains some ethanol.
 The exact amount varies by region.
 In general, the ethanol content of motor gasoline does not exceed 10% by volume.
 Gasoline with 10% ethanol content is referred to as E10, and gasoline with 15% ethanol content is called E15.
 All gasoline vehicles can use E10.
-Currently, only light-duty vehicles with a model year 2001 or greater can use E15.
+Currently, only light-duty vehicles with a model year 2001 or newer can use E15.

 The U.S. Environmental Protection Agency (EPA) is responsible for developing and implementing the U.S. Renewable Fuel Standard (RFS) to ensure that transportation fuel sold in the United States contains a minimum volume of renewable fuel.
 EPA is developing processes and procedures for how ethanol blends greater than E10 can be sold at retail.

-E85 is an alternative fuel that contains up to 85% ethanol.
-Although E85 is used mainly in the Midwest, there are about 2,600 public E85 fueling stations located around the country.
+E85 is a gasoline-ethanol blend containing 51% to 83% ethanol, depending on geography and season, and is defined as an alternative fuel.
+Although most E85 use is in the Midwest, about 2,900 public E85 fueling stations are located around the country.
 Only flexible-fuel vehicles can use E85.

 Ethanol & the Environment

 Ethanol is nontoxic and biodegradable